 Suspended dust is another cause of fire accidents in the area.

-Dust can ignite when it mixes with an oxidizing agent or even when it rubs up against something red-hot.
-For example, if there has been a lot of construction taking place near you recently, suspended dust can accumulate and lead to a serious fire accident.
+Dust can ignite when it mixes with an oxidizing agent or even rubs against something red-hot.
+For example, if there has been a lot of construction near you recently, suspended dust can accumulate and lead to a serious fire accident.

 Flammable products

-Flammable products that are stored in the area can also cause fires when they ignite.
+Flammable products stored in the area can also cause fires when igniting.
 These items may include:

 Poor wiring